MicrosoftDocs/power-pages-docs/power-pages-docs/admin/migrate-site-configuration.md

 ## Prepare the target environment

+You will need to prepare the target environment if you are using the standard data model.
+An environment using the [enhanced data model](../admin/enhanced-data-model.md) will not require these steps and you can proceed to [transferring the website configuration](#transfer-the-website-configuration-to-target-environment).

 > [!NOTE]
 > - Preparing the target environment is a one-time process.
 You will need to provision a new website in order to install the managed Power Pages solutions on Dataverse as well as configure the Power Pages web application.
 The process also installs default website metadata which will be replaced with the website metadata from your source environment.
 > - Ensure that the target environment's maximum attachment size is set to the same or greater size as your source environment.